yigit-hshl/Rescue-Robot-on-Land-and-in-Sea/README.md

 - d_: draft _ (_ is a number, always starting from 1)
 - rd: requirement diagram (Alao Olaniyi - requirements)

 2) All related files are added to GitHub.
 Project schedulings are all discussed in Trello.
 Please reach out to Heansuh Lee via email: heansuh@gmail.com, or WhatsApp.
-He will provide Trello share link.
+He will provide the Trello share link.

 Anyone can edit this README.md file until the end of the final project.